Kerry350/Forger.js/README.md

 Pibble.js
 ======

 **This is a work in progress.
 The plugin isn't completely finished yet.
-Use at your own risk**
+Use at your own risk.**

 Pibble.js transforms near enough any element in to a content editable region.
 It makes use of HTML5's `contenteditable` attribute.

+At the moment this is built as a jQuery plugin, but I'll be porting it over to 'vanilla' JS soon - therefore there will be no dependencies.
+(It's okay, there will still be a jQuery plugin wrapper for optional use).

 # Examples